The Best Things to Do in Miami

 You won't be disappointed if you fly into Miami a day or two before your cruise (a good strategy, especially in winter when flight cancellations and delays from cities to the north and west are most common).
 The city's vibrant art, culinary scene, and world-famous architecture will give you lots to explore.
-Or you could just lie on the beach until it's time to embark.
-Here, the seven best things to do in Miami.
+Or, you could just lie on the beach until it's time to embark: We won't judge you either way.

-1. Explore art deco South Beach.
+1. Explore Art Deco South Beach

-2. Kick back on the beach.
+2. Kick Back on the Beach

 Want to soak up some of that Florida sunshine?
 South Beach is the most iconic place to stretch out on the sand.
 The beach scene is, well, a scene, and there are lots of hip bars for post-sun cocktails.
 If you're looking for something a little quieter, head across the Rickenbacker Causeway to Key Biscayne, where life slows to a relaxing pace and two state parks have terrific beaches that are calm spots to swim, kayak, and snorkel.

-3. Sample local cuisine.
+3. Sample Local Cuisine

-4. Take in the art scene.
+4. Take in the Art Scene

 Fans of over-the-top opulence will be awed by this Italian-Renaissance-style villa.
 Completed in 1922, the winter home of millionaire James Deering has been a museum since 1953, and the lavish rooms are decorated with 2,500 art objects and furnishings.
-There are also 10 acres of formal gardens, including 2,000 orchids.
+There are also ten acres of formal gardens, including 2,000 orchids.

-6. Take a boat tour.
+6. Take a Boat Tour

-Yes, you’ll be on the water for your cruise, but before you board your mega ship, you can live out your “Miami Vice” fantasies with a boat ride around Biscayne Bay.
-Choose a duck boat, speed boat, or sailboat to enjoy views of everything from the modern skyline to coastal mansions.
-Or head out into the Florida Everglades on an airboat — keep an eye out for the resident alligators.
+Yes, you’ll be on the water for your cruise, but before you board your mega ship, you can live out your Miami Vice fantasies with a boat ride around Biscayne Bay.
+Choose from a duck boat, speed boat, or sailboat as you soak up the scenic views.
+Feeling extra-adventurous?
+Explore the Florida Everglades via airboat — and keep an eye out for the resident alligators.

-7. Catch a game.
+7. Catch a Game